logorn/PHP_mvc_movies/README.md

 Visitor :
 - Consult a list of movies and obtain the details of a selected movie.
 - Look for by word-key, genre and date.
-(NOT YET IMPLEMENTED : wordkey & date)
 - Register an account (Username/Password/Email).
 (NOT YET IMPLEMENTED)
 - Connect.
 (NOT YET IMPLEMENTED)